Maintenance of Certification

-- Evidence of Professional Standing, which is assessed with peer review, confirmation of full and unrestricted licensure in all jurisdictions where a license is held, and hospital credentials.
+- Part I: Evidence of Professional Standing, which is assessed with peer review, confirmation of full and unrestricted licensure in all jurisdictions where a license is held, and hospital credentials.

-- Evidence of Cognitive Expertise, which occurs through a secure recertification examination pathway and required at 10 year intervals.
+- Part III: Evidence of Cognitive Expertise, which occurs through a secure recertification examination pathway and required at 10 year intervals.